oracle-cne/ocne/doc/cluster-management/olvm.md

 This IP must be external, and cannot be in the range used by the VMs.

 **provider**
-The provider must be olvm
+The provider must be olvm.

 **networkInterface**
 The interface used by OLVM virtual machines (VMs).
 Currently, the value `enp1s0` is required.